preset/website/content/docs/02-concepts/01-configuration.md

 ## Singleton

-A preset is configured via the `Preset` singleton exported by `use-preset`:
+The configuration is made via the `Preset` singleton exported by `use-preset`:

 ```ts
 // preset.ts